failsafe-go/failsafe-go.dev/load-limiting.md

 ## Adaptive Throttlers vs Circuit Breakers

-Adaptive throttlers and time based circuit breakers are very similar in that they're both driven by the recent rate of failures.
+[Adaptive throttlers][adaptive-throttlers] and time based [Circuit Breakers][circuit-breakers] are very similar in that they're both driven by the recent rate of failures.
 The difference is in what they do when the failure rate threshold is exceeded: circuit breakers reject all executions for some duration, whereas adaptive throttlers gradually increase executions, based on how much the failure rate threshold is exceeded.

 ## Rate Limiters vs Bulkheads